DivyaPandey-in/-Network-Reconnaissance-using-Nmap/README.md

 ### What is ICMP?

-ICMP stands for Internet Control Message Protocol.
+- ICMP stands for Internet Control Message Protocol.

-It is used for network diagnostics, error reporting and control messages.
+- It is used for network diagnostics, error reporting and control messages.

 ### What is TTL?

 The response contained:

-ttl=64
+- ttl=64

-TTL stands for Time To Live.

-TTL limits the number of network hops an IP packet can make before it is discarded.
+- TTL limits the number of network hops an IP packet can make before it is discarded.

-For example:
+- For example:

-Initial TTL = 64
+- Initial TTL = 64
 Router 1 → 63
 Router 2 → 62
 Router 3 → 61